farmOS/farmOS/docs/guide/areas.md

    will automatically zoom in to your current location.
 On a computer this will use your IP address, and on a mobile device it will use your GPS.

+### Geolocating

+A "Geolocate" button is available in the top left of the map.
+This will use your device's GPS (if available) and/or IP-based geolocation service to try to find your current location and center the map on that point.

+### Address search

+A search button is available in the left of the map (under the zoom buttons) for performing an address search.
+As you type into the search box, matching addresses will be displayed in a dropdown.
+Select the address that you want from that list and the map will be automatically re-centered on that location.

 ### Drawing

 There are four buttons for drawing shapes: